frania2201/Workshop/README.md

 * [Inspiration](#inspiration)

 ## General info
 This project is a simple layout which consists of landing page of BestShop - a platform that lets you open an online store.
-I used a mobile first rule and also used JS to create a mobile navigation menu.
 ## Screenshots
 ![Example screenshot](./screenshot.png)